Lesson 2: Surface Area of 3D Shapes

 - Resource: Mini-Poster (PDF)

-2. Draw a rectangular prism on the board with these measurements: height = 3 feet, length = 4 feet, and width = 5 feet.
+1. Draw a rectangular prism on the board with these measurements: height = 3 feet, length = 4 feet, and width = 5 feet.
+Ask students to calculate the area of one of the surfaces, say 5 x 4 = 20 square feet.
+Repeat for the other surfaces.
+Point out that opposite surfaces have the same area.

-8. Show students the surface area formula for square pyramids on the poster, SA = (BA) + 1/2 • P • slant h and ask students to calculate the answer.
+7. Show students the surface area formula for square pyramids on the poster, SA= (BA) + 1/2 P • slant h, and show students how to calculate the answer.
 This formula adds together the area of the base with the area of the four triangular sides of the square pyramid.
 The P in the formula refers to the perimeter of the base.
 The answer is 36 + 1/2 • 24 • 5 = 96 square feet.

 10. Use the following printables as extensions to Lesson 2: